Kicou

 • I was homeless at 15 and managed to make it through high-school without my teachers or schoolmates knowing about it (or at least I like to think that I successfully concealed my situation at the time); I remember it as a happy part of my life because it was also a period of great freedom

-As a result of this far-from-ideal start in life, I suffer from physical and psychological sequelae that affect my daily life.
+As a result of this far-from-ideal start in life, I suffer from physical and psychological consequences that still affect my daily life as of today.

 Read more...